worktheclock/replit.github.io/curriculum/introPython.md

 >
 > **-High School Programming Teacher**

-### **Our Awesome Creator**
+## **Our Awesome Creator**

 <img class="profile_pic" src="/images/curriculumImg/andy.jpg" width="300px"/>

-Andy Colley:
+**Andy Colley:**

-Andy has been teaching age 11 - 18 Computer Science and ICT in Manchester, UK for 16 years.
+Andy has been teaching age 11 - 18 Computer Science and ICT in Manchester, UK  since 2004.
 He's a Computing At School master teacher, a Lead Practitioner for teaching & learning and mentors trainee teachers.
-You can find him on twitter as [@MrAColley](https://twitter.com/mracolley) or hosting the [@LearningDust](https://twitter.com/learningdust) edtech podcast at [learningdust.com](https://www.learningdust.com/)>
+You can find him on twitter as [@MrAColley](https://twitter.com/mracolley) or hosting the [@LearningDust](https://twitter.com/learningdust) edtech podcast at [learningdust.com](https://www.learningdust.com/).

+If you have any feedback, questions or comments about the resources please get in touch.
+We’re excited about these resources and would love to hear from you.